Skip to main content

 Pros:

-• Rock-solid free tier—you genuinely can build 3 habits without paying a cent
+• Rock-solid free tier — you can build 3 habits without paying a cent

 • Analytics are thoughtful, not overwhelming